-In the traditional herding literature (Banerjee, 1992; Bikhchandani et al., 1992), information cascades arise when public beliefs are so extreme (p_t extremely high or low, because of a particular history of public signals), that agents end up neglecting their own private information.
-That is, agents invest (or not) no matter what their private information is.
-As a result, observing previous investors' decisions becomes uninformative and the economy may end up being stuck in a situation with mistaken beliefs forever.
+In the traditional herding literature (Banerjee, 1992; Bikhchandani et al., 1992), information cascades arise when public beliefs are so extreme (p_t extremely high or low, because of a particular history of public signals), that agents disregard their own private information.
+That is, agents adopt (or not) the technology no matter what their private information is.
+As a result, observing previous entrepreneurs' decisions becomes uninformative and the economy may end up being stuck in a situation with mistaken beliefs forever.

-Because social learning takes place through the observation of the continuous variable m_t , rather than the sequence of binary decisions by previous investors, the emergence of information cascades is somewhat different in our setup.
+Because social learning takes place through the observation of the continuous variable m_t , rather than the sequence of binary decisions by previous entrepreneurs, the emergence of information cascades is somewhat different in our setup.
 We show nonetheless that a similar form of "smooth" information cascades may arise depending on assumptions about the distributions of signals.